 The last 12 months have given us a chance to face the brutal facts: all our institutions have to be reinvented, starting from a new set of cultural beliefs.
-Brazilian society now has to find its way to develop the highest level of intolerance regarding behavioral deviations, particularly the smaller and “harmless” ones.
+Brazilian society now has to find its way to develop the highest level of intolerance regarding behavioural deviations, particularly the smaller and “harmless” ones.
 Adults have to relearn the basics, both in private and public roles, and the leadership should be the first to walk their talk.

 Of course, there is no easy way to do this - we are talking about rebuilding both the more complex and the simplest habits.
 Culturally speaking, it’s impossible to manage and change too many things at the same time.
-Instead we have to prioritize what should come first.
+Instead we have to prioritise what should come first.
 And for culture leadership to be effective, any decisions that are made should be informed by experience.

 In my view, the priorities should be regarding reducing our tolerance for small private deviations (and on rebuilding trust and moral habits), reinforcing judicial power and the legal consequences for criminals (namely major politicians and businessmen), and empowering people to pursue entrepreneurship at all levels, right across the nation.

-Last year, living in Brazil was like living in a cultural warzone.
+Last year, living in Brazil was like living in a cultural war zone.
 Our wounds are open.
 But now is the time for change – to learn from previous lessons and to build a more transparent, bigger, stronger Brazil.

 2016, with all its losses and issues gave us a huge opportunity to rethink our way of doing things.
-Now we can conclude that our potential will only be reached if we practice a new set of behaviors in all of our life´s dimensions, stop blaming others for our faults and get full responsibility for our future and the future of our next generation.
+Now we can conclude that our potential will only be reached if we practice a new set of behaviours in all of our life´s dimensions, stop blaming others for our faults and get full responsibility for our future and the future of our next generation.
 Let us not forget the mistakes that have been made – instead, let’s learn from them and ensure we don’t repeat them.